 Clear the Cache Files

 Cache and junk files in your system are those types of files that are generally considered to be garbage.
 These garbage files are created when an application reaches its run time process.
-When a program runs, it returns a certain value, this is the garbage files.
+When a program runs, it returns a certain value, this is the garbage file.
 But, the computer understands it as either 0 or 1.

 When that certain program ends, the files don’t get deleted automatically.
-If they still remain in your computer, then sometimes they create issues during a newly installed program.
-Thus, deletion of those files is important.
+If they still remain on your computer, then sometimes they create issues during a newly installed program.
+Thus, the deletion of those files is important.
 Access the temporary folder in your system drive, select all of them and press Shift+del to delete them permanently.
 There is also one shortcut available to open the temporary folder, the %temp% in the Run dialog box.